Wyn Enterprise User Guide

 Parameters

-When there are multiple filters expressions, they can be evaluated using the AND (&&) logical operator.
+When there are multiple filter expressions, they can be evaluated using the AND (&&) logical operator.

 Return Value